westkey/fakebook/README.md

 <h1>Facebook comment generator</h1>
 <p>
   FOR EDUCATIONAL PURPOSES ONLY.
-Out of the box solution with copy/paste and CDN dependencies.
+Hand tailored, copy/paste solution with CDN dependencies.
   The links might break at some point, but who cares!
 Avatars and last names are fetched with faker.js.
 To prevent gender       issues I hardcoded some "gender neutral" first names (they are not perfect).
 Have fun!
 </p>
 <h2>Usage</h2>